 |---|---|

-| Home Repairs | You can patch gates, fix tool handles or weld brackets using a standard outlet and the included kit without hauling a shop rig into the garage. |
+| Home Repairs | Patch gates, fix tool handles, or weld brackets using a standard outlet and the included kit. |

-| Hobby Fabrication | The multiple modes let you try different processes — flux core for quick outdoor work, MIG for cleaner seams, or TIG for finer details — so hobby builds stay flexible. |
+| Hobby Fabrication | Multiple modes let you try different processes: flux core for quick outdoor work, MIG for cleaner seams, or TIG for finer details. |

-| Mobile or On‑Site Jobs | Lightweight and easy to carry, it’s simple to take to a trailer or job site and run on available 110V/220V power depending on the task. |
+| Mobile or On-Site Jobs | Lightweight and easy to carry.
+Simple to take to a trailer or job site and run on available 110V/220V power. |

-| Learning and Practice | Synergic settings reduce guesswork on feed speed and amperage, so you can focus on technique instead of constantly fiddling with knobs. |
+| Learning and Practice | Synergic settings reduce guesswork on feed speed and amperage, so you can focus on technique. |

 Ease Of Use